-More than 50 PEP alumni currently work for companies ranging from startups to Fortune 100 in diverse industries such as energy, healthcare, manufacturing, IT entertainment, and aerospace.
+Many PEP students receive job offers from the company with which they intern—often before graduation.
+PEP graduates currently work for companies ranging from startups to Fortune 100 in diverse industries such as energy, healthcare, manufacturing, IT, entertainment, and aerospace.
 Job titles include CEO, COO, CTO, VP of Sales, Director of Product Development, Program Manager, Project Manager, Chief Scientist/Engineer, Chief Technologist, Director of Professional Services, Integrated Services Engineer, Project Coordinator, Business Development Associate, Technology Management Associate, and Executive Director.

 According to a survey by the National Professional Science Master’s Association, the average salary of all PEP alumni was approximately $80,000 in 2009.
 Initial salary offers for graduating PEP students range from $40,000 to $80,000, however this depends very heavily on the goals of the student: For instance, some of our students opt for a lower paying position in a new venture in order to immerse themselves in the start up culture, with the ultimate goal of starting, growing and selling their own company, while other students feel more comfortable with a higher paying job in a more established firm.

 Several PEP alumni have successfully started their own company, or were part of a startup team that created a profitable company.
 Other options after graduation include PhD, MBA, MD, or JD.
 Several PEP graduates have gone on to graduate from CWRU’s acclaimed PhD program in Industrial Imaging Physics.

 How do I get accepted?